k27dong/k27dong.github.io/README.md

 # k27dong.github.io
 it's a <a href="https://ke-fan.me">blog</a>

+## May 5 Update
+- changed the sidebar to only display when the icon is clicked

 ## Feb.
 22 Update:
 - added RSS Feed
 - changed the default font for Simplified Chinese to <a href="https://source.typekit.com/source-han-serif/cn/">Source Han Serif</a> (思源宋體)